 50 words: Kirsty Logan is a professional daydreamer.
-She is the author of two novels, The Gloaming and The Gracekeepers, and two story collections, A Portable Shelter and The Rental Heart & Other Fairytales.
+She is the author of two novels, The Gloaming and The Gracekeepers, and three story collections, Things We Say in the Dark, A Portable Shelter and The Rental Heart & Other Fairytales.
 She lives in Glasgow with her wife and their rescue dog.
 She has tattooed toes.

-100 words: Kirsty Logan’s latest book is The Gloaming; she is the author of three short story collections, two novels, a flash fiction chapbook, and a short memoir.
-Her collaborative work includes ‘Lord Fox’, a show of spoken word, song and harp music with Kirsty Law and Esther Swift; and ‘The Knife-Thrower’s Wife’, an Angela Carter-inspired album with Kathryn Williams and Polly Paulusma.
+100 words: Kirsty Logan’s latest book is Things We Say in the Dark; she is the author of three short story collections, two novels, a flash fiction chapbook, a short memoir, and collaborative work including ‘Lord Fox’, a live show of spoken word, song and harp music, and ‘The Knife-Thrower’s Wife’, an Angela Carter-inspired album.
 Her books have won the Lambda Literary Award, Polari Prize, Saboteur Award, Scott Prize and Gavin Wallace Fellowship.
-Her work has been adapted for stage, recorded for radio and podcasts, exhibited in galleries and distributed from a vintage Wurlitzer cigarette machine.
+Her work has been optioned for TV, adapted for stage, recorded for radio and podcasts, exhibited in galleries and distributed from a vintage Wurlitzer cigarette machine.